-As we completed the bend in the channel, the North Island Naval Air Station pier came into view.
-Like the foamy head of a perfectly poured beer, it almost overflowed with the families of my shipmates.
+As we rounded the channel’s bend, the North Island Naval Air Station pier came into view.
+It almost overflowed with the families of my shipmates.
 Most of their fathers, husbands, sons, and brothers were soon to join them and go on leave.
 My seabag was packed; I was eager to be going home for good.

 Just the day before, I had been issued the coveted pink military I.D. of reserve status, replacing my green active-duty card.
 These I.D. cards are critical to one’s ability to come and go in the armed services.
-I discovered the harshness of this requirement after forgetting my wallet in a Yamato grocery store.
+After forgetting my wallet in a Yamato grocery store, I discovered the harshness of this requirement.

-Getting hassled and detained for that sort of thing was just one of the many indignities a regimented system dumped on the troops, enlisted and officers alike.
+Getting hassled and detained for that sort of thing was just one of the many indignities a regimented system was likely to dump on its personnel, enlisted and officers alike.
 Sometimes I thought a long-forgotten planner engineered the entire military for irritation.
 Everybody I met who intended to serve only one hitch endlessly complained about it.
 To no avail; the Navy didn’t care.
 As one of my chief’s said: “A bitching sailor is a happy sailor.”

 Those few moments not consumed by useless carping were spent imagining idyllic civilian life.
 After years of carping and dreaming, the end of one’s enlistment would draw near.
 Then, the one-hitcher entered a state of being “short.”
-This period was a psychologically fragile time when, every day, the short-timer wound a little tighter, and tighter, hoping that it all wouldn’t go wrong.
+This was a psychologically fragile time when the short-timer wound a little tighter and tighter every day, hoping that nothing would go wrong.

 A sudden ruckus in the shop pulled me from my reverie at the porthole.
 A posse of master-at-arms wearing sidearms were taking I.D. cards from one and then another of the men in my division.
 I knew one of the M.A.A.’s, but he was curt when he asked for mine.
 I handed it over while my immediate boss, Chief Roney, loudly demanded an explanation.
-“It’s an investigation” was all they would say.
+“It’s an investigation” was their sole response.

-Of all the detainees, the guys in our division were notably conciliatory towards me.
+Of all the detainees, the guys in our division sympathized most with me.
 They knew that the anticipation of slow-coming freedom was hard enough for a short-timer without some petty convolution of fate.
 We suspected that this as yet mysterious occurrence was one of those convolutions.

 The M.A.A.’s vacated our shop as the gangplank swung out to the pier.
 The other detainees and I wished our shipmates a pleasant leave, and I said my last goodbyes to close friends as they left to join their loved ones.
 Among the hardest to part with was Chief Roney.
-We got along well; simpatico.
-I admired the chief for his gentle humor and calming presence in stressful situations.
-He became my father at sea.
+He had become my father at sea.
 Bald like my real father, too.

 Although I was trying not to show it, he felt my turmoil.
 He even volunteered to stay aboard with me.
 His wife and daughter, who I knew almost intimately from his stories, were on the pier.
 There was no question about where the chief needed to be.
 I thanked him and wished him well.